-We have a duty of care to ensure the health, safety and wellbeing of our employees and those who provide services alongside us.
+We have a duty of care to ensure the health, safety and wellbeing of our colleagues and Partnership Agencies.
 This means that we are unlikely to offer a home where an applicant or a member of their household has been verbally or physically abusive towards any LiveWest member of staff.